 This shift in meaning and breadth with which it’s being used, both on behalf of individuals and companies, can be seen as a result of technological, economic and lifestyle trends.
 Some of the most popular gig professionals today span from marketers and designers to developers and CIO’s who choose to branch out on their own.
 Digitalisation and new technologies have made going independent not only a possibility but a much more attractive solution for specialised experts and consultants.

 Knowledge-based gigs vs service-based gigs – what’s the difference?

 Although some still refer to the blue-collar service industry as “gigs”, we see there is an entire spectrum of ‘giggers’ where even C-suite executives can be found earning a living by offering their expertise to companies on a project basis.
-On the one end you have service-based gigs which comprise of tradespeople, and on the other, knowledge-based gigs such as independent management consultants or machine learning data scientists.
+On one hand we see service-based gigs comprising mainly tradespeople and on the other knowledge-based gigs such as independent management consultants or machine learning data scientists.

 We mentioned previously that the increase in ‘giggers’ was born out of necessity in a labour intensive job market.
 This is one of the main reasons for going independent and why project-based work was adopted by many industries in the first place, including traditionally permanent positions for example marketing and finance.
 This is especially true for the new generation entering the workforce who have different principles and are either starting out as ‘giggers’ or hoping that they will become giggers within a few years.
 Going independent is now seen as a legitimate and even superior form of employment.

 In current times, access to the Internet and to mobile technology has led to growth amongst this professional group of independents who we call gig workers and continues to do so.
 We have come a long way since the inception of Craigslist in 1995 which was the first online platform that helped people find and share gig opportunities online.